OperationCaribbeanSummer/.github/CONTRIBUTING.md

 ## Submitting changes

 Please send a [GitHub Pull Request to OperationCaribbeanSummer](https://github.com/OperationCaribbeanSummer/.github/pull/new/main) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
 When you send a pull request, we will love you forever if you include RSpec examples.
 Please follow our coding conventions (below) and make sure all of your commits are atomic (one feature per commit).
-Read more at [How to Write a Git Commit Message](https://cbea.ms/git-commit/), [7 rules for commit](https://chris.beams.io/posts/git-commit).
+Read more at [How to Write a Git Commit Message](https://cbea.ms/git-commit/).

 Always write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should look like this: